What should you feed your dog?

 Young Again Dog Food gives your dog 100% of the balanced nutrition he needs to stay lean, energized and healthy – with no gluten or plant proteins and limited starch/carbs.
 Dogs love the naturally meaty flavor.
 Plus, Young Again Dog Food may also help with hip and joint problems, allergic sensitivities, digestive issues and other conditions like skin and coat issues.
 Best of all, our food is made in Minnesota in our own facility.

-Why do so many dog food companies include so many
+Why do so many dog food companies include so many plant products?

 Simple.
 Plant proteins, glutens and carbs are cheap and meat protein is expensive.

 Unfortunately, most dog foods sold today contain 40% to 50% starch/carbs.
 No wonder

 so many of our beloved companions are overweight and at risk for joint disorders,

 obesity and many other diseases.
 Young Again premium dog food diets contain as little as 20% digestible carbs.
 It costs a little more, but your dog’s health is the driving force behind our business and the reason why we work so hard to make the very best food possible.

 Proteins digest many times more slowly than starch/carbs.
 Because our dog food is higher in meat protein (and not starch/carbs), it stays with your dog longer throughout the day.
 As a result, with Young Again Dog Food, your dog will have more energy, remain satisfied longer and may not want or need to eat as often.
 Also, in many cases, dogs (especially if they are obese) will consume less Young Again food than other foods with grains, glutens and other fillers that add unnecessary, fast-burning carbs.